 Ah, the joys of breastfeeding: the quiet moments of bonding, the feeling of satisfaction that comes from nourishing your baby, being able to eat an extra 500 calories, it's heavenly bliss.

-but we also have to deal with sore nipples, breast infections, embarrassing milk leaks, backaches, and WAY bigger boobs (which is great unless you're already huge).
+We also have to deal with sore nipples, breast infections, embarrassing milk leaks, backaches, and WAY bigger boobs. (not fun in my opinion)

 It's a common myth that women with large breasts have an easier time nursing.
 This just isn't true!